Fun Winter Holiday Song for Elementary Music – African Noel

 Differentiated Activities for Elementary Grades

-This arrangement includes three different levels of differentiation along with suggested activities for each grade level.
-In order to provide for differentiation between grade levels as well as within each class, the activities themselves are NOT labeled with levels or grades.
-Meet your students where they are.
-Use the activities which meet the needs of each class.
+This arrangement includes three levels of differentiation with suggested activities for each grade.
+To provide differentiation within classes, the activities are NOT labeled with levels or grades.

 Multitasking Winter Holiday Song